Discourse Studies PG (11392.1)

 c.
 Fraudulent documentation and academic plagiarism have serious consequences including suspension and/or exclusion from the University.
 All allegations of student misconduct will be referred to the Associate Dean Education for investigation as a prescribed authority.

 e.
-Special consideration: In the case of illness, misadventure or unavoidable commitments, participants should contact the unit Convener as soon as possible.
+In the case of illness, misadventure or unavoidable commitments, participants should contact the Unit Convener as soon as possible.

 f.
 If there is any doubt with regard to the requirements of any particular assignments or assessment procedure, the onus for clarifying the issue rests with the student who should contact the lecturer about the matter.

-The Study Skills sites contain a range of study help programs for UC students.
-These can be accessed via the following links:
+The Student Support and Study Skills sites contain a range of face-to-face and online study help programs for UC students.
+The sites can be accessed via the following links:

 The time devoted to the unit would normally consist of: